Ithirahad/StarMade-Guides/docs/02-ships/01-building-a-ship.md

 ## Good Building Practices

-- Build **symmetrically** — a balanced ship handles more predictably.
+- Build **symmetrically** — symmetrical builds are faster and easier to keep visually balanced.
 Use symmetry planes (see [Advanced Building](../01-building/00-advanced-building.md)) to mirror blocks automatically.
-- **Protect your core** — the ship core is its most critical block.
-Surround it with hull and armour.
+- **Protect your reactor** — the reactor is your ship's most critical system.
+Surround it with other systems, hull, and armour.
-- **Protect computers and reactors** — a destroyed weapon computer disables that weapon system; a destroyed reactor drops available power.
+- **Protect systems computers** — a destroyed weapon computer block disables that entire weapon system.
 - Use **build mode fast movement** (`Left Shift`) to move quickly around large ships.